-When we travel we tend to go places, but stay in the same time.
+When we travel we tend to go places, but stay at the same time.

-Music can take us to other times while we stay in one place.
+Music can take us to other occasions while we stay in one place.

-The album is categorized as Jazz, but with the varied styles it could also be categorized as Pop, but then again Pop has elements of everything that has gone before it.
+The album is categorised as Jazz, but with the varied styles it could also be categorised as Pop, but then again Pop has elements of everything that has gone before it.
 Back It Up would not be out-of-place on any top 40 Pop radio station, and is likely a regular addition in any club DJ’s arsenal.
-What makes the album special is the variety, and the performances of Emerald on each cut.
+What makes the album unique is the variety and the performances of Emerald on each cut.
 She has a great range and very smooth delivery.

-I found myself listening, travelling from time to time and place to place, imagining Emerald moving from table to table as we’ve seen in so many movies, antagonizing some poor soul at a table in the front row.
-I really enjoyed the show, and was glad that my fedora was still on my head, and not pulled down over my eyes like the guy blushing at table 2.
+I found myself listening, travelling from time to time and place to place, imagining Emerald moving from table to table as we’ve seen in so many movies, antagonising some poor soul at a table in the front row.
+I really enjoyed the show and was glad that my Fedora was still on my head, and not pulled down over my eyes like the guy blushing at table 2.